 Extent of tailings flow: Up to 3 million cubic metres of tailings released from the TSF.

-Environmental impact: Released tailings could reach the San Pedro River which is classified as

-'critical habitat' according to the Arizona Game and Fish Department.
-A
+Environmental impact: Released tailings could reach the San Pedro River which is classified as 'critical habitat' according to the Arizona Game and Fish Department.
+A sensitive bird reserve habitat could also be impacted.

-Infrastructure impacted: No impact to public or shared infrastructure.
+- Infrastructure impacted: No impact to public or shared infrastructure.